 Patents have a limited lifespan.
 In the United States, the natural expiration of a patent is generally 20 years after its first effective filing date.
 Although various extensions may be available, the life of a patent, and the protection it affords, is limited.
 Even if patents covering our product candidates are obtained, once the patent life has expired for a product, we may be open to competition from generic medications.
-If patents are issued on our pending patent applications, the resulting patents are projected to expire on dates ranging from 2022 to 2035.
+For example, our granted U.S. patents covering PTG-100 and PTG-200 expire in 2035, and any patents we obtain from our applications covering PTG-300 are predicted to expire in 2034.
 In addition, although upon issuance in the United States the life of a patent can be increased based on certain delays caused by the USPTO, this increase can be reduced or eliminated based on certain delays caused by the patent applicant during patent prosecution.
 If we do not have sufficient patent life to protect our products, our business and results of operations will be adversely affected.